Naveen-205/Udemy-Clone/README.md

+udemy-clone

-Udemy Clone Website
+Udemy Clone Frontend

-This project is a simple clone of the Udemy website, built using HTML and CSS.
-It is designed to replicate the layout and design of the popular online learning platform, Udemy, and showcases fundamental web development skills in creating a responsive and visually appealing interface.
+Welcome to the Udemy Clone Frontend project!
+This project is a replica of the Udemy website's frontend built using HTML and CSS.
+It incorporates various web development techniques like flexbox, animations, and media queries.

-Features:

-Homepage Layout: Includes sections for featured courses, categories, and promotional banners.

-Course Listings: Displays courses with titles, images, and brief descriptions.

-Responsive Design: Adapts to various screen sizes to ensure a seamless experience across devices.

-Navigation: Functional navigation bar for easy access to different sections of the site.

-Technologies Used:

-HTML: For structuring the content and layout of the website.

-CSS: For styling and ensuring a consistent visual appearance.
+Features
+Responsive design with media queries for different screen sizes.
+Utilizes flexbox for efficient layout.
+Animations and transitions for a polished user experience.
+A Udemy-like design with a homepage and course listings.